 MEMS Actuator Design and Simulation

-MEMS have transitioned from being a research curiosity to widespread adoption in consumer electronic products and have forever changed the user experience.
-MEMS actuators, miniaturized devices that transduce energy to mechanical motion, compose greater than 50% of this rapidly growing market and are used in a variety of RF, optical and industrial applications.
-Examples include micro-relays for VLSI, phase-shifters, camera micro-shutters, next generation displays, micro-grippers for robotic surgery, confocal microscopy, and micro-valves.
+MEMS actuators, devices that convert electrical energy to mechanical motion, comprise more than 50% of the rapidly growing MEMS market.
+They are used in a variety of optical, RF, and industrial applications.
+Examples include variable capacitors (varactors), micro-relays for low-power VLSI, optical phase-shifters, next generation displays, micro-grippers for robotic surgery, and focusing mechanisms for cameras in mobile devices.

 Coventor’s platform provides significant advantages in speed, accuracy, and capacity to address these challenges.
-In addition, the platform enables greater team productivity by enabling rapid exploration at the device level to occur simultaneously with optimizing the control circuitry, evaluating package effects, and/or investigating the effects of process and/or material changes.
+In addition, the platform enables greater team productivity by enabling rapid exploration at the device level to occur simultaneously with optimizing the control circuitry and investigating the effects of process and/or material changes.

 The non-linear behavior of piezoelectric and electro-thermal actuators, as seen below, can also be simulated.
 Designers can determine contact forces, insertion loss, transient switching time and perform shock analysis (drop-tests).
-Additionally, tools to simulate squeeze-film, slide film and Stokes gas-damping, anchor losses and thermo-elastic damping enable users to predict energy losses rather relying on simple analytical formulae or back-fitting to experimental results.
+Additionally, tools to simulate squeeze-film, slide-film and Stokes gas damping enable users to calibrate or verify MEMS+ models rather than relying on simple analytical formulae or experimental measurements.

 A Complete Platform

-Coventor’s platform for MEMS Actuator design and analysis is fast, accurate, and comprehensive.
-The unique solvers offer users with the best numerical methods tuned for MEMS design.
-Using this platform, designers can solve individual MEMS actuators, simulate MEMS arrays, co-simulate these devices in the surrounding package, and include the control circuitry.
-This integrated-flow and these customized solvers make it practical for today’s actuator designers to optimize the device performance and meet their increasingly difficult time to market goals.
+Coventor’s platform for MEMS actuator design and simulation is fast, accurate, and comprehensive.
+Using this platform, designers can simulate individual MEMS actuators and arrays together with their control circuitry.
+This new, integrated methodology based on MEMS-specific tools enables today’s actuator designers to optimize device performance and meet their increasingly challenging time-to-market goals.

 MEMS actuators and sensors: observations on their performance and selection for purpose – D J Bell, T J Lu, N A Fleck and S M Spearing –6/2005